Winner in the Children’s Rights category at the Legal Aid Lawyer of the Year (LALY) Awards 2019.

-Edward has developed a niche practice acting for unaccompanied asylum seeking minors whose age is disputed by the Home Office and/or social services.
-He acted in the significant case of AS v Kent CC UKUT 446 and is now recognised as a leading practitioner in this area.
+Edward has developed a niche practice acting for unaccompanied asylum seeking minors whose age is disputed by the Home Office and/or Social Services.
+He acted in the significant Judicial Review case of AS v Kent CC UKUT 446 and is now recognised as a leading practitioner in this area.

 Edward has considerable High Court experience and also awaits decisions in two important cases in the Court of Appeal.
 He has also achieved success in complex possession, homelessness and disrepair cases, and was recently recognised as a “key figure” in this area by a recommendation in the Legal 500 directory.

 Edward regularly represents clients with mental health difficulties and has experience working alongside the Official Solicitor and Public Trustee.
 He also often represents clients facing the loss of their homes at the Clerkenwell & Shoreditch County Court duty desk scheme.

 Member of the Housing Law Practitioners Association (HLPA) Junior Executive Committee.
 Edward is frequently invited to speak at conferences and assists the careers team at the University of Law, by speaking at panel events.